dobraczka/linting-tutorial/ltut/level_1/README.md

 Ruff has two commands you will use in this tutorial: `ruff format` and `ruff check`.
 Open `ltut/level_1/example.py` in your favourite IDE/text editor.
-Maybe you will already notice a bunch of issues with this little example.
+Maybe you will already notice a bunch of issues with this little example (or your IDE will complain).
 If not, don't worry, this is what this tutorial wants to teach you!

 Let's run the first command: